 Even though it is often given little attention, an eye-catching icon is a key element in compelling users to download your app and choose it over thousands of other apps available in the App Store.

 When designing your app icon, the scale is the most important thing to consider: app icons on mobile devices range from 94×94 pixels to 120×120 pixels.
 Therefore, you should, as a general rule, avoid words in your design, as it would be hard for the user to read them.
 Instead, focus on a universal visual language, which can be understood by all users, independently of their cultural background.
 The app icon should be unambiguous, and audacious enough to grab user attention while still remaining easily recognizable; it should be a mix of simple colors and linear, familiar shapes.
 Also, you should aim at uniqueness and be aware of other app icons, especially those of your direct competitors.

-Being possibly the first touchpoint between the user and your product, the app icon is a key element to your branding identity.
+Being possibly the first touch-point between the user and your product, the app icon is a key element to your branding identity.
 Therefore, you should make sure to be consistent by using tones and elements that conform to your branding strategy.
 This is a key factor in your mobile app design.

 App designing for usability

 If you want to achieve high quality design in your native app, usability is key.
 Firstly, it is important to understand that web design and mobile app design are two completely different worlds.
 If you have some experience in web design, you might need to change your way of thinking and leave behind much of what you have learned about web design.
 In fact, when you are designing for apps, the primary input method is not a mouse or keyboard.
 This means that you need to forget about creating mouse-over effects, and instead consider how you can provide a meaningful user experience when your app is being navigated by touch.